 But under certain circumstances, hiking taxes might actually exacerbate inequality, according to research by two Chicago Booth economists.
 Lubos Pastor and Pietro Veronesi built a theoretical model suggesting that as tax rates rise from zero, income inequality and the level of stock prices initially rise with them before eventually falling.
 Their model also predicts that higher tax rates make the economy smaller but more productive.

-Pastor and Veronesi describe a dynamic in which higher tax rates weed out would-be entrepreneurs with low skills and low tolerance for risk.
+In a National Bureau of Economic Research working paper, Pastor and Veronesi describe a dynamic in which higher tax rates weed out would-be entrepreneurs with low skills and low tolerances for risk.
 The remaining highly competent, risk-comfortable entrepreneurs invest more heavily and skillfully, particularly in riskier, higher-return investments, according to the model.
 Their investments raise both the value of those assets and their own wealth, increasing income inequality until taxes are sufficiently high to lower it.